Pegfilgrastim (Generic Name)

 - Drink 6-8 cups of fluids each day unless your doctor has told you to limit your fluid intake due to some other health problem.
 A cup is 8 ounces of fluid.
 If you throw up or have loose bowel movements, you should drink more fluids so that you do not become dehydrated (lack water in the body from losing too much fluid).

 - Ask your doctor or nurse about medicine that is available to help prevent or lessen bone, joint, and muscle pain.

-- Ask your doctor or nurse about medicine that is available to help prevent or lessen nausea, vomiting, and diarrhea.
+- Ask your doctor or nurse about medicine that is available to help prevent or lessen nausea and throwing up.

-- Check with your doctor or nurse before you use enemas, laxatives, or suppositories.
+- If you are constipated, check with your doctor or nurse before you use enemas, laxatives, or suppositories.

 Food and Drug Interactions

 There are no known interactions of pegfilgrastim with food.
-This drug may interact with other medicine.
-Tell your doctor and pharmacist about all the medicines and dietary supplements (vitamins, minerals, herbs, and others) that you are currently taking.
-The safety and effectiveness of dietary supplements and alternative diets are often unknown.
-Using these might unexpectedly affect your cancer or interfere with your treatment.
-Until more is known, you should not use dietary supplements or alternative diets without your cancer doctor’s advice.
+This drug may interact with other medicines.
+Tell your doctor and pharmacist about all the medicines and dietary supplements (vitamins, minerals, herbs and others) that you are taking at this time.
+The safety and use of dietary supplements and alternative diets are often not known.
+Using these might affect your cancer or interfere with your treatment.
+Until more is known, you should not use dietary supplements or alternative diets without your cancer doctor's help.